 LVNRV provides free instruction for adults in basic reading, writing and math; GED preparation; ESOL (English for Speakers of Other Languages); basic computer skills.
 Skill UP NRV is an initiative to help adults achieve employment goals through literacy and language acquisition and employability skill development.
-LVCNR also provides family literacy programming to give parents the skills to read with their children.
+LVNRV also provides family literacy programming to give parents the skills to read with their children.
 We have a learning center at our location at 195 West Main Street in Christiansburg, and provide tutoring at community locations in Floyd, Giles, Montgomery and Pulaski counties, and the City of Radford.

 Our students play an active role in planning their own learning.
 Tutors provide instruction that is tailored to the student’s goals, learning style and pace of learning.
 LVNRV cooperates with local libraries, educational institutions and community organizations to provide convenient tutoring locations in each locality.